sansseriff/phd_thesis/pandoc_site/chapter_05/section_06_aph_hw.md

 <!-- This span is processed by  pandoc-latex-color so that the color of the pdf will change also. -->

-<span class=blue>Contact [Andrew Mueller](mailto:andrewstermueller@gmail.com) with any questions about the homework or solution manual.
+<span class=blue markdown>Contact [Andrew Mueller](mailto:andrewstermueller@gmail.com) with any questions about the homework or solution manual.
 The solutions to some sections specify finer-grained point values when there are multiple answers per section.
 As the grader, feel free to use these or not. </span>

 ### 1. Free space coupling with low dark counts (50 points)